Preparing to Go Back to School During COVID-19

 Communicate with your child's health care team before making final decisions

-Parents and guardians should communicate with their child's health care team before committing to in-person learning.
+Parents and guardians should communicate with their child's health care team before returning to in-person learning.
 Your child's health care team can help you decide, based on your child's condition, whether it is safe or not to do so.
 If you both decide it is safe, they can provide additional guidance on how to ensure there is minimal risk to your child.
 If you both decide it is unsafe, they can provide a doctor's note that allows your child to participate in alternative methods of learning without penalty.

 Wear a mask at all times in and around the school building